LeanKit-Labs/seriate/README.md

 ### getPlainContext( [connection] )

-This method returns a `TransactionContext` instance, and allows you to add 1 or more steps to the context, with each step representing a query/command that should be executed in the database.
+This method returns a `SqlContext` instance, and allows you to add 1 or more steps to the context, with each step representing a query/command that should be executed in the database.
 Steps are given an `alias` (which is used to identify the result set returned), and the query details can be provided as an object (which we"ll see below), or a callback that takes an `execute` continuation (which is used to process your query options argument).
 Let's take a look at the first approach:

 #### Specifying a step using just the query options object argument